RKNF404/chromium-hardening-guide/pages/BROWSER_SELECTION.md

 ### Vanadium

 This is the GrapheneOS default browser.
 It almost goes without saying that it is one of, if not the best option currently for privsec.
 Very few browsers are as comprehensive with their hardening or as consistent with their update cycle.
 Unfortunately, the browser is only available on GrapheneOS, so most may not be able to use it.
 An Android-wide release is planned but the expected release of that is unknown (at least to the public).

-### Cromite

-Cromite is [not a security-focused browser](https://discuss.grapheneos.org/d/16562-browser-mulch-vs-cromite/10).
-Cromite has some problematic changes included which reduce privacy and security.
-For example, it includes the Eyeo filtering engine which has all the [issues of Brave's adblock-rs](#content-blocking) but is written in C++ (so memory unsafe), essentially increasing the attack surface massively.
-Additionally, Cromite [enables Manifest V2 Extensions](https://github.com/uazo/cromite/blob/6d6ce62db92b0a6b415c55e9b8fd861da13bfd6e/docs/FEATURES.md?plain=1#L165) in full, which adds a lot of additional attack surface over Chrome/Chromium.
-So they add a very risky adblocking engine to avoid extensions, but then enable MV2 likely for the purpose of content blocking, which results in adding a bunch of attack surface with only the benefit of one or the other.
-With that said, the developer does seem very receptive and transparent to change for issues raised about Cromite.
-\
-[Cromite also does not enable CFI on Android](https://github.com/uazo/cromite/issues/1537).
-It used to, but it caused issues.
-\
-Cromite, from what I have seen, is in the same spot as Brave.
-It doesn't improve that much on-top of Chromium security-wise, mostly just a vague privacy and freedom promoting way.
-It has many of the same flaws as Brave and not as many of the same benefits.
-I wouldn't call the browser security-focused currently, nor do I see a reason to use it for improved security over something like Chrome or a decent Chromium build.

 ### Trivalent